-The use of the term “population health” has grown in popularity since the idea originated in the early 90’s.
-Since then, value-based care initiatives aimed at addressing population health have expanded early definitions of the word, encompassing more than just a consideration of disease states, but of location, race, social determinants of health and more.
+Increased focus on value-based care initiatives have expanded early definitions of the term "population health" to encompass more than just a consideration of disease states, but location, race, social determinants of health and more.

 Even with very specific member demographics, there’s a lot of variability in individual circumstances.

 For example, in Boston, a simple change in zip code can be the difference between living to 68 or 94 years old.
 And in other counties—like Orange County—just a city block can be the difference between exclusive gated communities and hidden homelessness in motels, cars, and couch surfing.